 Attempting to negotiate settlements for back taxes with the IRS on your own can lead to increased penalties and fines, additional financial stress, and missed opportunities.
 You need an experienced tax lawyer who can provide IRS tax lien help.
 Our professionals know your financial rights and what repayment options are available for what you owe.
 We will represent you in all negotiations to bring your problems to an end.
 Some of our most skilled areas include:

 - Prevention, Withdrawal and Release of IRS tax liens

 - Repayment negotiations (such as debt reduction and installment agreements)

 - Tax debt elimination

 Let Instant Tax Solutions relieve your stress and help you regain financial freedom!

 Many taxpayers have made costly mistakes leading to unwanted scrutiny by the Internal Revenue Service.
-Whether individual taxpayers or business owners, the rules are the same—you get behind on your taxes and you face a tax lien.
+Whether individual taxpayers or business owners, the rules are the same—you get behind on your taxes and you face a federal tax lien.
 Some are stunned, wondering what they should do next?
-You need the help of a qualified tax attorney to understand how these penalties operate and what can be done to ease the process of paying those back taxes and getting out of trouble.
+You need IRS tax lien help from a qualified tax attorney to understand how these penalties operate and what can be done to ease the process of paying those back taxes and getting out of trouble.

 Understanding the legalities